-- Because of the critical need for coordination and control of office automation and EDP self-interest, INPUT made a series of recommendations for improvements in its report, Managing the Integration of Office Automation, which are summarized below. - As shown in Exhibit II-3, there should be an Information Resources Director responsible for: - Data processing. - Communications (voice, data and message). - Information administration (manual and automated office systems). - Information flows and the communications that support them should be viewed as central to office processes.
-This makes the role of the Information Administrator critical, as diagrammed in Exhibit II-4. - Manual system policies and general approaches should be administered centrally. - Automated office support systems should be planned from an integrated standpoint.
+- Because of the critical need for coordination and control of office automation and EDP self-interest, INPUT made a series of recommendations for improvements in its report, Managing the Integration of Office Automation, which are summarized below. - As shown in Exhibit II-3, there should be an Information Resources Director responsible for: - Data processing. - Communications (voice, data, and message). - Information administration (manual and automated office systems). - Information flows and the communications that support them should be viewed as central to office processes.
+This makes the role of the Information Administrator critical, as diagrammed in Exhibit II-4. - Manual system policies and general approaches should be administered centrally. - Automated office support systems should be planned from an integrated standpoint. - Most importantly, the manual and automated systems themselves should be coordinated. - The EDP data base administration function should be expanded to include the analysis and documentation of all office-oriented information flows.